-About Tuscan Bean and Kale Soup
+About Tuscan White Bean Soup with Kale

-Ingredients in Tuscan Bean and Kale Soup
+Ingredients in Tuscan White Bean Soup with Kale

 - Onion, carrots, and celery: The three classic ingredients in a mirepoix is what makes the flavorful base of this Tuscan Bean and Kale Soup.
 We will add roughly chopped garlic to our mirepoix blend that will lose the bitter bite and develop a wonderful rich garlic flavor.
 If you’re looking for a shortcut, use a frozen mirepoix blend.

 - Herbs and spices: The herbs and spices make this dish!
 We’re going to use lots of Italian flavors here like dried rosemary, thyme, basil, and my favorite–fennel seeds.
 I like to slightly crush the fennel seeds in my hands right before I drop them into the soup pot to release more flavor.